-Status: Passed the Assembly with bipartisan support and is pending in the Senate.
+Status: Passed the Assembly with bipartisan support and has unanimously passed the Senate Labor Committee and is pending in the Senate Appropriations Committee.

 Payroll Records for Public Works Projects (AB 587)

 Existing law requires each contractor and subcontractor on a public works project to keep accurate payroll records, showing the name, address, social security number, work classification, straight time and overtime hours worked each day and week, and the actual per diem wages paid to each journeyman, apprentice, worker, or other employee employed by the contractor or subcontractor in connection with the public work.
 Existing law specifies that any copy of records made available to a Taft-Hartley trust fund for the purposes of allocating contributions to participants be marked or obliterated only to prevent disclosure of an individual's full social security number, as specified.